 Echeveria agavoides 'Romeo Rubin'

-Echeveria agavoides 'Romeo Rubin' is a beautiful succulent that forms clumps of individual rosettes up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide, with deep purple-red leaves with terminal spine.
-The red flowers, slightly smaller than other Echeveria agavoides cultivars, have a yellow tip and bloom in the spring through early summer.
+Echeveria agavoides 'Romeo Rubin' is a beautiful succulent that forms rosettes of deep purple-red leaves with a terminal spine.
+The rosettes grow up to 5 inches (12.5 cm) tall and up to 8 inches (20 cm) in diameter.
+The red flowers are slightly smaller than other Echeveria agavoides cultivars and have a yellow tip.
+They bloom from spring to summer.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).